quitschibo/github-readme-template/README.md

 ## Getting help
 *Do you have an IRC channel, newsgroup or something similar?*

+## Status of project
+*Do you think it is ready for production?
+Or should it be just a proof of concept?*

 ## Contributers
 *It is nice to mention the contributers*